Fighting for Your Freedom and Your Future Schedule a Consultation

 5. Adjusted length of temporary removal from student activities and school sponsored activities;

-6. Updated consequences for first offense mariuana use, possession of illegal drugs and drug paraphernalia;
+6. Updated consequences for first offense marijuana use, possession of illegal drugs and drug paraphernalia;

 7. Additional consequences for subsequent possession or use of marijuana